-The ELDP will offer seven primary modalities of learning: In person, virtual, mentoring and one-on-one coaching, independent assignments, project teamwork, establishing a support network, and guest speakers and panel discussions.
-The three in person sessions will include a blend of technical, managerial and leadership skills development, and relationship building.
+The ELDP will offer seven primary modalities of learning: In person, virtual, mentoring and one-on-one coaching, independent assignments, project teamwork, establishing a support network, and demand-based content.
+The three in person sessions will include blend technical, managerial and leadership skills development, and relationship building.
 Participants will also engage in virtual sessions and activities between the in-person sessions.
 All assignments and activities have practical workplace applications, and they will be monitored closely and evaluated by ELDP instructors.